By Hilary Fox, President | ADVODA

 Analysts agree that while very few customers are well suited for a 100% cloud-based solution, neither are customers effectively leveraging technology when they are operating in a 100% premises-based IT environment.
 Likewise, it’s not practical or recommended for Resellers and MSPs to incorporate every product available in the market into their service offering.
 Continuing to limit the product set to only the items in which they have significant expertise will limit growth and sustainability for business in this ever-evolving marketplace.

-Whether you’ve already embarked on the journey or are still evaluating how this could fit into your business model, there are several items to consider that can increase the outcome for your business by leveraging complementary product offerings to your core services, which will ultimately expand your business.
+Whether you are an experienced MSP looking to increase your portfolio of offerings, or are just beginning your cloud journey, there are several items to consider that can improve the outcome for your business by leveraging complementary product offerings to your core services, which will ultimately expand your business.

 Business Drivers and Risks

 The single biggest benefit to considering the prospect of expansion outside of your core business model is to keep the competition out of your customer base.
-This drives three desirable results to your core business: increased margin on core product sales, increased close ratios for the sales team, increased retention of existing customers, and building (or adding to) a recurring revenue model – all of which result in an increased overall profitability of the business.
+This drives three desirable results to your core business: increased margin on core product sales, increased close ratios for the sales team, increased retention of existing customers, and adding to (or building) a recurring revenue model – all of which result in an increased overall profitability of the business.